Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Quarter-by-Quarter Analysis (2019-2026)

-To truly understand where Shopify is heading, we need to examine where it's been.
-Our longitudinal analysis reveals critical inflection points and trends.
+To understand where Shopify is heading, you need to look at where it's been.
+The seven-year data tells a clear story.

 The Growth Journey: 2019-2026